Scottish boxers Sam Hickey, Sean Lazzerini and Reese Lynch deliver Commonwealth Games gold rush

 Lynch completed a hat-trick of gold medals for Scotland, with the 21-year-old coming through his light welterweight showdown with Mauritian boxer Louis Richarno Colin to take gold.

-The often-fractious contest ended with boos ringing around the NEC as some questioned the 4-1 decision in Lynch’s favour - not that the Fauldhouse fighter cared on a historic night for Scotland.
+The often-fractious contest ended with boos ringing around the NEC as some questioned the 4-1 decision in Lynch’s favour - not that the Fauldhouse fighter cared on a historic night for Scotland as the team confirmed three gold medals at the same Commonwealth Games for the first time.

 “I’ve said it since my very first fight about this team, I knew we could do brilliant things.
 We’ve been in the same camps and been around each other for so long,” he said.